hetida/hetida-designer/docs/datatypes/multitsframes.md

 }
 ```

 ### Generic Rest Adapter [[Link]](../adapter_system/generic_rest_adapters/web_service_interface.md)
-The generic rest adapter provides functionalities to receive from and send to the hd-instance MultiTSFrames using the two functions [`post_multitsframe`](../../runtime/hetdesrun/adapters/generic_rest/send_multitsframe.py), and [`load_framelike_data`](../../runtime/hetdesrun/adapters/generic_rest/load_multitsframe.py)

-Receiving a MultiTSFrames from the hd-instance requires that the output of the workflow/component
+Sending a MultiTSFrames from a hetida designer workflow/component output to a generic Rest adapter sink of type MULTITSFRAME requires that the output pandas.DataFrame object passes several validations:
-(defined as pandas.DataFrame in the code and MultiTSFrame in the hetida-designer)
-passes several validations:
 - column "timestamp" has no missing entries and a dtype of pandas.DatetimeTZDtype with timezone UTC
 - column "metric" has no missing entries
 - at least one additional column is defined.